-Yields on senior bonds issued by Greek banks were broadly unchanged in the period under review (Chart 56).
+Yields on senior bonds issued by Greek banks fell in the period under review, relatively more than those of euro area peers (Chart 56).

-Overall, Greek banks' funding costs have declined (see Charts 55 & 56), reflecting the gradual pass-through of lower policy rates to the cost incurred from deposits, lower interbank borrowing and credit rating upgrades reducing the cost of funding by bond issuance.
+Overall, Greek banks' funding costs have declined (see Charts 55 & 56), reflecting the gradual passthrough of lower policy rates to the cost incurred from deposits, lower cost of interbank borrowing and the result of credit rating upgrades that lower the cost of new bond issuance.
 In total, Greek banks' weighted average funding rate stood at 1.1% in 2025:Q1.